icsousa/uminho/PF/README.md

 # Progamação Funcional

-✅ Neste *repository* estão apenas as fichas das aulas teórico-práticas.
+✅ This *repository* contains only the work sheets from the theoretical-practical classes.